-Deferred tax liability on a subsidiary's undistributed profits

-CEIC has an undistributed profit as of March 31, 2016 and December 31, 2015 that becomes taxable when distributed to the Parent Company.
-PAS 12, Income Taxes, requires the recognition of deferred tax liability on taxable temporary difference associated with investments in subsidiaries and interests in joint ventures, unless the Group has the ability to control the reversal of the temporary difference and it is probable that the temporary difference will not reverse in the foreseeable future.
+Deferred tax liability on a subsidiary's undistributed profits deferred tax liability on taxable temporary difference associated with investments in subsidiaries and interests in joint ventures, unless the Group has the ability to control the reversal of the temporary difference and it is probable that the temporary difference will not reverse in the foreseeable future.
 The Group has made a judgment that it is probable that the temporary difference will not reverse in the foreseeable future based on management's plan that the Group will not be declaring dividends from CEIC in the foreseeable future.
-The Parent Company did not recognize deferred tax liability on CEIC's undistributed earnings amounting to \$1,105,568 and nil as of March 31, 2016 and December 31, 2015, respectively.
+The Parent Company did not recognize deferred tax liability on CEIC's undistributed earnings amounting to \$1,105,568 and nil as of September 30, 2016 and December 31, 2015, respectively.